Be In A Tight Corner Meaning, Examples, and Synonyms

 Be In A Tight Corner

 The meaning of the idiom “be in a tight corner” is to be in a severely difficult situation.
 When someone uses this phrase, it signifies that they are in an extremely difficult situation and it is almost impossible for them to escape the situation.
-They might have limited options that aid them to overcome the messy situation.
-When you are in a tight situation, you feel bound and helpless because you could not find the way out of that critically messy situation.
+They might have limited options that aid them in overcoming the messy situation.
+When you are in a tight situation, you feel bound and helpless because you cannot find the way out of that critically messy situation.
 Thus, to overcome complicated situations one must possess decision-making and problem-solving skills.

 Also read: Learn The Ropes Meaning, Examples, and Synonyms